Research

 Current Projects

-Higher-order shear statistics
+Higher-order weak lensing statistics

 Developing and applying the integrated 3-point correlation function for weak lensing, including realistic treatment of systematic effects for Stage-III and Stage-IV surveys.